 Section 4: Union officials of Local #2188 who have been duly elected and/or appointed to serve as delegate(s) to convention(s) shall be granted time off with pay for a total period of time not to exceed twenty (20) days.
-Twenty (20) days is the total allocation per year to be used by Local #2188.
+Twenty (20) cumulative days is the total allocation per year to be used among all Local #2188 members.
 Employees will be required to provide documented proof of the meeting for which they are claiming Union time.